zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 ### 6.2 The Hand and the Wake

 Consider a hand moving through dense water.
-Behind the hand, a wake forms—a ghostly pattern that follows the hand's motion.
+Behind the hand, a wake forms, a ghostly pattern that follows the hand's motion.

 The hand's movement has already been made.
 The wake's general structure is determined by that movement.
 But the wake is not a passive recording, it has its own turbulent dynamics, its own vortices, its own chaotic evolution.